 Blog Editors

-Kara serves as Marketing and Communications Coordinator for Children's Craniofacial Association.
-She is an Archivist and instructor at Boston University.
+Kara serves as Adult Programs Coordinator for Children's Craniofacial Association.
+She is a Communications Specialist at Boston University School of Public Health.
 Her writing has appeared in a number of regional, Massachusetts newspapers (Old Colony Memorial, Duxbury Clipper), non-profit newsletters, Yawkey Way Report, Not Your Average Sports Chick blog, and Sports of Boston blogs.
 Her interests are many and varied thanks to her four years at the College of the Holy Cross.
 At http://www.karajackman.com, she blogs about music, fitness and self-improvement.
 Kara resides in a suburb just outside the city of Boston.

 Meet Erica...